-If your washing machine is stuck full of water you need to drain it out before trying to repair it.
-If you are buying a new one instead, you still need to drain out all the water so you can move it.
+If your washing machine is stuck full of water this article shows you how to drain it out before trying to repair it.
+Even if you are buying a new one instead, you still need to drain out all the water so you can move it.
 (If you’ve already drained the water out and want to troubleshoot why it didn’t empty read this – Washing Machine Won’t Drain Water)

 The best methods for getting the water out of a washing machine are listed in suggested order.
 Try method 1 first.
 If that’s not working for you go on to method 2.
 If necessary fall back on the alternative methods.